BestTimesToVisit.com Logo

 food

-Venture beyond the Old Town for more authentic and affordable Polish cuisine.
-Look for 'milk bars' (bar mleczny) for incredibly cheap and traditional meals.
-Pierogi are a must-try, but explore other regional specialties like żurek (sour rye soup) and bigos (hunter's stew).
+Venture beyond the Old Town for more authentic and affordable Polish food.
+Look for 'milk bars' (bar mleczny) for incredibly cheap and tasty traditional meals.
+Pierogi are a must-try, but don't be afraid to explore other regional specialties like żurek (sour rye soup).

 culture

 Learn a few basic Polish phrases – even a simple 'dzień dobry' (good day) and 'dziękuję' (thank you) will be appreciated.
-Many Poles, especially older generations, may not speak English fluently.
+People are generally friendly but may not speak English everywhere, especially outside of tourist areas.
 Showing an effort to communicate in their language goes a long way.

 safety

 Warsaw is generally safe, but like any major city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
+Stick to well-lit areas and avoid walking alone in deserted streets late at night.
 Use reputable taxi apps like Uber or Bolt instead of hailing cabs on the street.

 packing

 Pack comfortable walking shoes – you'll be doing a lot of walking!
 Layers are essential as the weather can be unpredictable.
-A light rain jacket or umbrella is a good idea, even in summer.
-Don't forget an adapter for your electronics; Poland uses Type C and Type E plugs.
+A light rain jacket is a good idea, even in summer.
+Don't forget an adapter for your electronics; Poland uses European plugs.

 Weather Details